LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Methodology

 \section{Methodology}

 Analyzing social media data presents numerous challenges, including the overwhelming volume of content with high repetition and the substantial human effort required to explore the data.
-Our \LLMTaxo\ framework is designed to systematize the chaotic nature of social media through the automated construction of a taxonomy of factual claims.
-This taxonomy serves as a hierarchical classification system, enhancing the accessibility and navigability of information for users by categorizing claims into broad, medium, and detailed topics.
-The \LLMTaxo\ framework initially identifies factual claims from social media posts, subsequently clusters similar claims to discern and select distinct ones, thereby reducing redundancy.
+Our \LLMTaxo\ framework is designed to systematize online content through automated construction of a taxonomy of factual claims.
+This taxonomy serves as a hierarchical classification system.
+It enhances the accessibility and navigability of information for users by categorizing claims into broad, medium, and detailed topics.

+\LLMTaxo\ initially identifies factual claims from social media posts, and subsequently clusters similar claims to discern and select distinct ones, thereby reducing redundancy.
 It then leverages LLMs to generate topics for each distinct claim at multiple levels of granularity, ultimately constructing a structured taxonomy.
-This structured taxonomy provides an organized way to manage and explore factual claims from social media platforms.
 The overview of our framework is shown in Figure~\ref{fig:framework}.
-In this section, we first explain how we utilize LLMs to develop a taxonomy.
-We then describe the techniques employed for detecting factual claims and the methods used to identify and select distinct claims.